 Getting Started with Google My Business

-To get started, all you need to do is have permission from, or be, the business owner.
+To get started, all you need to do is have a permission from, or be the business owner.

-After that just follow the steps to signing up and your account is set up.
+After that, you just follow the steps to signing up and your account is set up.

 After this, you'll be prompted to verify your business, for obvious security reasons.
 If it's your first time on Google My Business this will usually be via snail-mail postcard.

 Once your postcard arrives, simply input the necessary information from the card.

 Then you'll soon be able to list contact and location info when people search.

 That is if you've met all eligibility standards.